puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 > ### Note: Refreshing and Time Periods
 >
-> The event inspector page does not refresh automatically; it fetches data once when loading, and uses the same batch of data until the page is closed or reloaded.
+> The event inspector page does not refresh automatically; it fetches data once when loading, and uses this same batch of data until the page is closed or reloaded.
 This ensures that shifting data won't accidentally disrupt an investigation.
 >
 > You can see how old the current data is by checking the timestamp at the top of the page.
 Reload the page in your browser to update the data to the most recent events.
 >